whoismanoj/Team6-Song_Recommedation_Project/README.md

 # Problem Statement & Aim of Project

-**Problem Statement**: To create a mockup feature that can recommend new songs for users to add into their current playlist.
+**Problem Statement:** To create a mockup feature that can recommend new songs for users to add into their current playlist.

-**Aim**: To help listeners discover new music that they can explore and to suggest songs that align with their musical interests based on their listening history and existing playlists.
+**Aim:** To help listeners discover new music that they can explore and to suggest songs that align with their musical interests based on their listening history and existing playlists.

 # Algorithms / Libraries used for this project